+It is annoying if there is a constant pop-up for iOS update notifications while doing other tasks.
 Don't worry.
-In this article, we’re going to show you 4 troubleshooting tips to disable iOS update notification on iPhone.
+In this article, we will show you 4 troubleshooting tips to turn off iOS 17 update notifications on iPhone.
 Read on to find out what you can do.

-You can also delete the downloaded software update package on your iPhone to turn off the iOS update notification.
+You can also delete the downloaded iOS update and avoid Wi-Fi on your iPhone to turn off the iOS update notification.
 Here’s how to do that:

-Step 1: Copy the link oldcat.me/web/NOOTA9.mobileconfig.
-Paste and open it up on Safari to download the tvOS beta configuration profile.
+Step 1: On your iPhone, launch Safari and go to Beta Profiles to download the tvOS beta configuration profile for Apple TV.
 You can also download the profile on a computer and AirDrop it to your iPhone.

 Step 2: Once the profile is downloaded, you will be redirected to the Settings app to install it.
-Simply click “Install” in the upper right corner of the interface, enter the lock screen password and follow the prompts to continue.
+Click Install in the upper right corner of the interface, enter the screen password and follow the prompts to continue.

 Step 3: The profile will be installed and require you to restart the iPhone to apply the changes.
 After the reboot, you can go to Settings > General > Software Update to check if the software is up-to-date.

-Even though the iOS update has been deleted or disable on Settings, the iOS updates will still be automatically downloaded when your iPhone is connected with WiFi.
-For users who never want to receive the update notification, this option is advisable – to block the Apple software update domains on Router or Gateway connecting to the internet.
-The process various on different Router that you use.
+For users who never want to receive the iOS update notification, this option is advisable – blocking the Apple software update domains on Router or Gateway connecting to the internet.
+The process varies on different Router that you use.
 Here are the processes on how to do it: